 Simplicity of the Divi Theme

 Simplicity is where the Divi theme somewhat disappoints.
 Especially in Divi 4.
 Not because its design options are particularly complex.
 They’re rather rudimentary.
-But because they’re split between two interfaces: the standard WordPress theme Customizer – and Divi’s own, native options panel.
+But because they’re split between two interfaces: the standard WordPress theme Customizer – and Divi’s customization panel.

-Odd – and not quite as elegant as we’d suspect from Elegant Themes (conversely, Divi Builder is very elegant).
+Odd – and not quite as elegant as we’d suspect from Elegant Themes Conversely, the Divi Builder plugin is very elegant.

 Why not consolidate it into one?
-It feels like half of the old panel has been transferred to WordPress’ standard Customizer panel – and then they forgot to transfer the rest, resulting in an inconsistent user experience.
+As is, it feels like they transferred half of the old panel to WordPress’ standard Customizer panel – and then forgot to transfer the rest, leaving an inconsistent user experience.

 And there’s no rhyme or reason as to which options are found in the standard WordPress theme Customizer vs in Divi’s homespun options panel.

 It will confuse and befuddle Divi newcomers, and it will needlessly tax the brains of Divi regulars, on a daily basis.

 Do you change design option X here… or there?
 Like a ping-pong ball, your mind will bounce back and forth for the answer.
 And until the Divi theme options have become habitual and thus hardwired into your neuronal pathways, you’ll occasionally look for stuff in the wrong place.